Guilherme Romão

-Guilerme Kennedy Romão (born 7 October 1997) is a Brazilian footballer who plays for CRB as a left-back.
+Guilerme Kennedy Romão (born 7 October 1997) is a Brazilian footballer who plays as a left-back for Atlético Goianiense, on loan from CRB.

 Club career

 Born in Marília, São Paulo, Romão joined Corinthians' youth setup in 2015, from hometown club Marília.
 On 28 April 2017, he renewed his contract until 2020.

 On 22 May 2017, Romão was loaned to Série B club Oeste until the end of the season.
 He made his professional debut four days later, coming on as a half-time substitute for Daniel Borges in a 1–1 away draw against Boa Esporte.

 Romão finished the campaign with 23 appearances, as his side narrowly missed out promotion; he subsequently returned to his parent club, being included in the first team squad.